-If you have discovered that your child is overweight, act as early as possible.
+If you have discovered that your child is overweight, it’s recommended you act as early as possible.
 Unlike adults who need to lose weight, overweight children only need to gain weight more slowly.
-As the child grows in height or length, the child will become slimmer.
+As the child grows in height or length, they will become slimmer.
 It is a slow process and should be so.

-Small changes, that are sustainable, is the best solution.
+Small changes, that are sustainable, are the best solutions.
 Start with one or two changes.
 Evaluate after a few months.
-Should you continue or introduce more changes?
-Until about high school, the child’s eating habits and physical activity are entirely the parent’s responsibility.
+Should you continue or introduce more changes.
+Until about high school, your child’s eating habits and physical activity are entirely your, the parents’, responsibility.

 More movement, eat less energy-rich foods

 All lifestyle changes for obese children are based on two things: more exercise, eat less energy-rich foods.